To support local residents and benefit the environment, we've invested over £3million to provide this village with a new sewerage system.

-As part of this scheme we will be laying a collection system (click here), this will collect the flows from properties.
-Flows will then gravitate to a new pumping station (click here) which will pump the sewage through a new disposal system (click here), then into our existing pipes away to be treated.
+As part of this scheme we're laying a collection system (see our progress here), this will collect the flows from properties.
+Flows will then gravitate to a new pumping station which will pump the sewage through a new disposal system (see our progress here), then into our existing pipes away to be treated.

 You can give us your feedback here.
 If you have any queries about this work, you can email firstname.lastname@example.org.
 Alternatively, you can contact our 24/7 customer services helpline on 03457 145 145.